Rainbow-Dreamer/musicpy_dev/README.md

 You could download `mplang.exe` from the release page.

-This is the first version of standalone mplang interpreter, you can use it without python installed, it has a interactive shell when you open it, and it could execute `.mp` files with arguments, and there are some optional flags.
+This is the first version of the standalone mplang interpreter, you can use it without python installed, it has a interactive shell when you open it, and it could execute `.mp` files with arguments, and there are some optional flags.

 For example, run `mplang` in shell will enter the interactive shell, run `mplang filename` will execute a text file written in mplang.